RamiliaV/napi2b_integrative_analysis/README.md

 ## Current status

 The repository already reflects a fairly mature analysis logic in which preprocessing exports and graph analytics are explicitly connected.
 The next step toward external usability would be to formalize this structure into a cleaner repository layout with stable paths, figure folders, and short supporting documentation pages.

+## Future work

+- Stabilize the export manifest and folder conventions for reproducible reuse.
+- Refactor reusable notebook logic into package-style helper modules.
+- Extend condition comparison toward mutation-aware analysis, including disease-relevant variants.
+- Connect the workflow to a more formalized pipeline and visualization interface:

 ## Russian summary